gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 @anchor banked_keywords
 ### BANKED/NONBANKED keywords
 - `BANKED`:
-  - The function will use banked sdcc calls
+  - The function will use banked sdcc calls.
-  - Placed in the bank selected by it's source file (or compiler switches)
+  - Placed in the bank selected by its source file (or compiler switches).
 - `NONBANKED`:
-  - Placed in the non-banked lower 16K region (bank 0), regardless of the bank selected by it's source file.
+  - Placed in the non-banked lower 16K region (bank 0), regardless of the bank selected by its source file.
 - `<not-specified>`:
-  - The function does not use sdcc banked calls (`near` instead of `far`)
+  - The function does not use sdcc banked calls (`near` instead of `far`).
-  - Placed in the bank selected by it's source file (or compiler switches)
+  - Placed in the bank selected by its source file (or compiler switches).

 @anchor banked_calls
 ### Banked Function Calls
-Banked functions can be called as follows.
+Banked functions can be called as follows:
   - When defined with the `BANKED` keyword.
-Example: `void my_function() BANKED { do stuff }` in a source file which has had it's bank set (see above).
+Example: `void my_function() BANKED { do stuff }` in a source file which has had its bank set (see above).
   - Using @ref far_pointers
-  - When defined with an area set up using the `__addressmod` keyword (See the `banks_new` example project and the SDCC manual for details)
+  - When defined with an area set up using the `__addressmod` keyword (see the `banks_new` example project and the SDCC manual for details).
   - Using @ref SWITCH_ROM() (and related functions for other MBCs) to manually switch in the required bank and then call the function.

-Non-banked functions (either in fixed Bank 0, or in an non-banked ROM with no MBC)
+Non-banked functions (either in fixed Bank 0, or in an non-banked ROM with no MBC):
   - May call functions in any bank: __YES__
   - May use data in any bank: __YES__